Met Office UK climate series

 |1884||Maximum, Minimum and Mean temperature||monthly|

 Met Office Hadley Centre series

-The Central England Temperature series (HadCET) and the United Kingdom Precipitation series (HadUKP) have been developed to study changes in our climate.
+The Central England Temperature series (HadCET) and the United Kingdom Precipitation series (HadUKP) are long-running station based climate series developed to study changes in our climate.
 They are calculated using a limited set of carefully selected stations so that the data are comparable over time.